Gitlint is a git commit message linter written in python: it checks your commit messages for style.

 --commits if you can to avoid this performance penalty.

-Merge, fixup and squash commits
+Merge, fixup, squash and revert commits

 Introduced in gitlint v0.7.0 (merge), v0.9.0 (fixup, squash) and v0.13.0 (revert)